robert-mcdermott/cmd2web/README.md

 ## Is this secure?

-The connection is SSL encrypted, a 32 byte random access key path is required to access the command output and exposed files and authentication (username/password) is required.
-In addition the application takes no input via the exposed web site so there is no way to inject any malicious commands.
+The connection is SSL encrypted (AES-128/TLS 1.2), a 32 byte random path is required to access the command-output/exposed-files and authentication (username/password) is required by default.
+In addition, the application takes no input via the exposed web site so there is no way to inject any malicious input.

+The SSL certificate included in the source/binaries is a self-singed certificate.
+If you want to use a valid certificate, update the 'ssl.go' source file with your certificate and recompile for your desired platform.